Apply for planning permission

 Checking the progress of a planning application

-Information regarding the prgress of a planning application such as important dates are avaible to view on Planning Search Tool.
-Aletrnatively, you can call the Case Officer for an update.
+Information regarding the progress of a planning application such as important dates are avaible to view on Planning Online.
+Alternatively, you can call the Case Officer for an update.

 If you have any queries about making your application, please contact us and we will be happy to assist you.